-Her hybrid collaboration with Carol Guess will be launched in 2022 from Persea Books.
-Penguin Random House Canada will also publish a Canadian edition.
+Her hybrid collaboration with Carol Guess was launched in 2022 from Persea Books.
+Penguin Random House Canada also published a Canadian edition.
 Selections from this collaborative work are currently being set to music by acclaimed composer Dale Trumbore and will be performed in several cities across the country thanks to a grant from Chamber Music America through their Classical Commissioning Program, with additional generous funding from the Andrew W. Mellon Foundation.
 In 2022, Dr. Darling also signed a multi-book deal, in which her out-of-print titles will be reissued by Dzanc Books.

 Additionally, Dr. Darling is the editor of several anthologies, which include Open House: Conversations With Writers About Community, forthcoming from Tupelo Press; Trespassing in the Archive: Poetry in Conversation with History, forthcoming from Rowman & Littlefield Publishing Group; Bryher’s Influence on Modernist Writing, also forthcoming from Rowman & Littlefield Publishing Group; Four Quartets: Poetry in the Pandemic, which she co-edited with Jeffrey Levine for Tupelo Press; and The Best of Tupelo Quarterly, which just launched from Tupelo Press.

 Dr. Darling’s most recent poems appear in The Harvard Review, Poetry International, New American Writing, Nimrod, Passages North, The Mid-American Review, and on the Academy of American Poets’ website, Poets.org.
-Dr. Darling has published essays in The New York Times, The Kenyon Review, The American Poetry Review, The Millions, Agni, Ploughshares, The Gettysburg Review, Gulf Coast, The Iowa Review, and Gulf Coast, where she served as Guest Blogger-in-Residence.
+Dr. Darling has published essays in The New York Times, Poets & Writers, The Kenyon Review, The American Poetry Review, The Millions, Agni, Ploughshares, The Gettysburg Review, The Iowa Review, and Gulf Coast, where she served as Guest Blogger-in-Residence.
 In 2022, she was one of the inaugural winners of the Zachary Doss Friends in Letters Memorial Fellowship.

-Her work has been recognized with three residencies at Yaddo, where she has held the Martha Walsh Pulver Residency for a Poet and the Howard Moss Residency in Poetry, both of which are endowed residencies awarded, by internal committee nomination only, to recognize outstanding contributions to the arts; a Fundación Valparaíso fellowship to live and work in Spain; a Hawthornden Castle Fellowship, funded by the Heinz Foundation; an artist-in-residence position at Cité Internationale des Arts in Paris; five residencies at the American Academy in Rome, where she has also served as an ambassador for recruitment; an artist-in-residence fellowship for faculty at the Fine Arts Work Center in Provincetown; an appointment at the Scuola Internazionale di Grafica di Venezia, which she has held on two occasions; two grants from the Whiting Foundation; a Morris Fellowship in the Arts; a Faber Residency in the Arts, Sciences, and Humanities, which she received on two separate occasions; an artist-in-residence position with the Andorran Ministry of Culture at Faber Andorra; an Elizabeth Ireland Graves Foundation Fellowship from Le Moulin a Nef; and the Dan Liberthson Prize from the Academy of American Poets, which she received on three separate occasions; among many other awards and honors.
+Her work has been recognized with three residencies at Yaddo, where she has held the Martha Walsh Pulver Residency for a Poet and the Howard Moss Residency in Poetry, both of which are endowed residencies awarded, by internal committee nomination only, to recognize outstanding contributions to the arts; a Fundación Valparaíso fellowship to live and work in Spain; a Hawthornden Castle Fellowship, funded by the Heinz Foundation; an artist-in-residence position at Cité Internationale des Arts in Paris; eight residencies at the American Academy in Rome, where she has also served as an ambassador for recruitment; an artist-in-residence fellowship for faculty at the Fine Arts Work Center in Provincetown; an appointment at the Scuola Internazionale di Grafica di Venezia, which she has held on two occasions; two grants from the Whiting Foundation; a Morris Fellowship in the Arts; a Faber Residency in the Arts, Sciences, and Humanities, which she received on two separate occasions; an artist-in-residence position with the Andorran Ministry of Culture; an Elizabeth Ireland Graves Foundation Fellowship from Le Moulin à Nef; and the Dan Liberthson Prize from the Academy of American Poets, which she received on three separate occasions; among many other awards and honors.
 In 2022, she was selected for an invitational residency at the Ionion Center for the Arts & Culture, which was awarded in collaboration with the Greek Ministry of Culture and the State of Kefalonia.

-A former Pabst Cultural Endowment Fellow at the Atlantic Center for the Arts, and the recipient of grants from Harvard University’s Kittredge Fund, Yale University’s Beinecke Rare Book and Manuscript Library, Columbia University in the City of New York, the Ora Lerman Trust, the Feminist Theory Workshop at Duke University, the Regional Arts Commission of Greater Saint Louis (on two occasions), and the Rockefeller Archive Center, Dr. Darling also was named the recipient of an Elizabeth George Foundation Fellowship, a cash grant in the amount of $4,000 designated to further her contributions to the arts.
+A former Pabst Cultural Endowment Fellow at the Atlantic Center for the Arts, and the recipient of grants from Harvard University’s Kittredge Fund, Yale University’s Beinecke Rare Book and Manuscript Library, Columbia University in the City of New York, the Ora Lerman Trust, the Feminist Theory Workshop at Duke University, the Regional Arts Commission of Greater Saint Louis (on two occasions), and the Rockefeller Archive Center, Dr. Darling also was named the recipient of an Elizabeth George Foundation Fellowship, a cash grant designated to further her contributions to the arts.

 An editor, critic, and publisher, she serves as Editor-in-Chief of Tupelo Press and Tupelo Quarterly, an opinion columnist at The Los Angeles Review of Books, a contributing writer at Publishers Weekly, a staff blogger at The Kenyon Review, a contributing web editor at The Best American Poetry, and a freelance book critic at The New York Times Book Review.
 Dr. Darling has also held staff positions at Gulf Coast and Black Ocean, where she worked as a book publicist and grants specialist.
 As an emerging curator, Dr. Darling received funding for her editorial projects from the McNulty Endowed Chair, the David Gray Endowed Chair, and the English Department at S.U.N.Y.-Buffalo.
 More recently, she was honored with an award for magazine editing, which was jointly administered by the Community of Literary Magazines and Presses and the Amazon Literary Partnership.
 In 2022, she was named a finalist for a Whiting Award in Magazine Editing.
 In the fall of 2022, she served as Visiting Faculty in Literary Publishing at the American University of Rome.